-All desert and mountain country is fine country.
-I like dirt, dust and wide sky over spare landscape.
-I like the bones of the world showing, as immutable as granite or gritty sandstone and not covered over by too much.
-Water drains away quickly and is not taken for granted.
-There usually isn't enough of it.
+All desert and mountain country is fine.
+It's dirt, dust and wide sky over a spare landscape.
+I like the bones of the world showing, as immutable as granite or gritty sandstone.
+Water drains away quickly and isn't taken for granted.
+There's rarely enough of it.
 When you find yourself in the surprise of lush green, it's a gift.
 Fine country - at least in my definition - still has some danger in it.
 You can get into trouble, and have to come to terms with that, which surprisingly, isn't difficult.

-I miss where I grew up most of the time, because I don't get back much.
-But I've started drawing my heartland and it helps.
-I'm almost there again, in places that shape my thoughts and haunt dreams.
-It's hard to draw country carried that deep, especially when I'm away, but it's not a lot easier when I'm there.
-I know too much, or feel too much, and every picture falls short.
-But I have managed echoes and moments, and maybe sometimes more.
-It's promising.
+I miss where I grew up, but painting pictures of it helps.
+I'm almost there, in places that shape thoughts and haunt dreams.
+It's hard to capture country carried that deep, especially when I'm away, probably because I know or feel too much.
+But I manage echoes and moments, and maybe sometimes more.